-O5: Improve air and water quality and our natural e environment STRATEGIC INITIATIVES: UNDERWAY: STATUS: IN 2-5.1 Evaluate results of the National Pollution Discharge Elimination System (NPDES) program to keep our waterways clean In Progress The City recently completed year three of five of its current NPDES Permit.
+O5: Improve air and water quality and STRATEGIC INITIATIVES: UNDERWAY: STATUS: IN 2-5.1 Evaluate results of the National Pollution Discharge Elimination System (NPDES) program to keep our waterways clean In Progress The City recently completed year three of five of its current NPDES Permit.
 The compliance percentage with surface water quality criteria was 96% for FY 2014.
 IN 2-5.2 Explore and determine the environmental compliance rate and impact of businesses that hold county and state environmental permits Future Project Prioritization and allocation of resources will be evaluated within the strategic plan five-year timeframe.
-O6: Secure our community's water sup ply STRATEGIC INITIATIVES: UNDERWAY: STATUS: IN 2-6.1 Work with partners to identify and implement wastewater reuse opportunities Future Project The 2016 Water and Wastewater Master Plan will evaluate wastewater reuse alternatives that will reduce the dependence on the regional water supply system.
+O6: Secure our community's water sup CTATUS.
+STRATEGIC INITIATIVES: UNDERWAY: STATUS: IN 2-6.1 Work with partners to identify and implement wastewater reuse opportunities Future Project The 2016 Water and Wastewater Master Plan will evaluate wastewater reuse alternatives that will reduce the dependence on the regional water supply system.
 A 2016 Reuse Feasibility Study will evaluate reuse alternatives and determine if a cost effective reuse option is viable.
 IN 2-6.2 Participate in regional Long-Term Water Supply Strategies (C-51) In Progress The City is participating in a cost-sharing initiative to determine the capital, operation and maintenance costs to construct the C-51 Reservoir.
 The reservoir will store water from heavy rainfall events and release the water during draughts to the canals that will recharge water supply well-fields to meet future drinking water demands.
 The C-51 Reservoir costs will be evaluated and compared with other alternative water supply (AWS) options.
 IN 2-6.3 Monitor the salt intrusion line and implement best practices, reuse, and other practices to hold the line In Progress The City has partnered with Broward County and the United States Geological Survey (USGS) to develop a variable density model which will be used to monitor the salt water intrusion line.
 The model should be completed in 2015.
-PUBLIC PLACES G3: Be a community that finds oppositions of the Gamma and connected waterways, urban areas, and p d gathering l arks. d leverages partnerships to create places that highlight our beaches, h, Riverwalk, waterways, parks, and open STRATEGIC INITIATIVES: UNDERWAY: STATUS: PP 3-1.1 Create playful areas for all ages, considering families, active and passive sports, and pets FY 2015 CAAP In Progress The City Commission has prioritized two large-scale projects for FY 2015: the Soccer and Lacrosse fields to be constructed at Mills Pond Park, and the Public/Private Boathouse for crew to be constructed in partnership with Nova Southeastern University at George English Park.
+PUBLIC PLACES ortun ities an d leverages partnerships to create places that highlight our beaches, waterways, urban areas, and p O1: Improve access to and enjoyment of our beach, Riverwalk, waterways, parks, and open spaces for everyone STRATEGIC INITIATIVES: UNDERWAY: STATUS: PP 3-1.1 Create playful areas for all ages, considering families, active and passive sports, and pets FY 2015 CAAP In Progress The City Commission has prioritized two large-scale projects for FY 2015: the Soccer and Lacrosse fields to be constructed at Mills Pond Park, and the Public/Private Boathouse for crew to be constructed in partnership with Nova Southeastern University at George English Park.
 Additionally, improvements were made to the City's Bark Park, located at Snyder Park, as well as at Hardy Park, and Dottie Mancini Park.